jpetitto/GistList/README.md

 ### Task 4
 *warning*: don't forget to commit your finished work for task 3 with commit title "Task 3" before starting this task.

-We are always excited about new feqatures and tools that android framework provide us.
+We are always excited about new features and tools that android framework provide us.
 So we decide to further simplify our list of gists by using [DataBinding](https://developer.android.com/topic/libraries/data-binding/index.html).

 Use the databinding feature to populate all the data we need for each gist row.